WordPress Subdomain vs Shopify Blog: Which is Better?

 Setting up the built-in Shopify blog is so easy it's almost trivial.
 All you need to do is log into your Shopify admin console.
 Click on the online store section, and then blog posts.
 From there, click manage blogs, and then click add blog.

-Adding a Blog to Shopify
+Adding A Blog To Shopify

 This gives you the basic window to add information about your blog.
 You set up the title of the blog, and how you manage comments for the blog posts you publish in terms of moderation.
 Save the blog, and you're good to go.
 All you need to do is start writing new blog posts.